A Spectrum of Color

 Pyrex Catalog Color Suffixes

 These codes were used in Pyrex distributor catalogs to let readers know the color options for each model pictured.
+Color suffixes are seen appended to catalog numbers, but should not be confused with pattern numbers, although in some cases the distinction can be somewhat vague.

 0 - White (Opal)